Platform

 • HTTP and gRPC are the hosted integration surfaces.

-• Aether is the local client when users need filesystem semantics.
+• Aether CLI is the local client when users need filesystem semantics.

 • Most integrations should expose the session ID clearly.